 The School of Religion, in conjunction with the USC Gould School of Law, offers a dual degree in Law and Religion and Social Ethics.
 The goal of this program is to provide the highest level of education and academic preparation to students committed to both disciplines.
 Students completing this program will be fully prepared to function as practicing lawyers, as well as to teach.
-Requirements for this dual degree are listed in the Law School section of this catalogue.
+Requirements for this dual degree are listed in the law school, page 685.
 To earn the J.D., all students (including dual degree students) must complete 35 numerically graded law units at USC after the first year.
-The associate dean may make exceptions to this rule for students enrolled in Law School honors programs.
+The associate dean may make exceptions to this rule for students enrolled in law school honors programs.